htluu-ucsd/cse15l-lab-reports/LabReport2.md

 ---
 ## Part 3
 From weeks 2-3, I learned a lot more about hosting remote servers that I could access from my local device.
+I knew about "cloud" hosted computers beforehand but I was not aware that I could host my own server and do things remotely and locally together.
+I also learned to get keys for my local machine so that I would need to type in my password from my main computer.